-Where to Stay in New York: A First Timers Guide (2024)
+Where to Stay in New York: A First Timers Guide (2025)

 Where to stay in NYC for first timers

-This post may contain affiliate links to things like hotels or tours.
+This post may contain affiliate links to products such as hotels and tours.
+It is also a participant in the Amazon Associates programme.
 This means I may earn a small commission without any cost to you.
 If it's not something I personally use myself, I won't recommend it to you.

 From the neon lights of Midtown Manhattan to the tree-lined streets of Greenwich, each area of New York mentioned below has its own unique charm.
 Of course, not everywhere will be right for everyone, so it’s important to know the pros and cons of each location.